Van Life Europe: 8 months & 12 countries in a campervan

 - Activities/Sights: €80

-Luxury van life – €5,000+/month: Premium campsites only, restaurants daily, spa visits, and return flight trips.
+Luxury Van Life – €5,000+/month: Premium campsites only, restaurants daily, spa visits, return flight trips.

 Hidden costs that many underestimate: